utopia-foss/dantro/doc/data_structures/groups/psp.rst

 .. hint::

-    For instructions on how to load data *from files* into a :py:class:`~dantro.groups.pspgrp.ParamSpaceGroup`, see the examples in the :ref:`integration guide <integrate_dantro>`.
+    For instructions on how to load data *from files* into a :py:class:`~dantro.groups.psp.ParamSpaceGroup`, see the examples in the :ref:`integration guide <integrate_dantro>`.

 Let's explore its properties a bit, also comparing it to the shape of the parameter space it is associated with: